Your business’s success depends on balancing the money coming in with the money going out.

 If you’re hoping to build a scalable business—even if you’re just a one-person operation right now—creating a bookkeeping system that can scale as your business does will have you thanking yourself later.

 As you continue to grow, bookkeeping will be an increasingly large part of the business tasks.
 And developing effective systems once your books have gotten complex is much more difficult (and expensive) than updating existing systems as you go.
 Muddling through until you’re in dire straits will cost you in the long run.

 4. You simply hate doing your own books

 If you constantly put off your bookkeeping tasks because you simply hate doing them, you are not alone.

 In fact, small business owners rank bookkeeping among their least favorite duties.
 And that’s okay because there’s no prize for doing everything yourself.
 In fact, businesses that focus on their core mission and outsource other tasks are more efficient and achieve greater success.

-But if you’re thinking about how you might be using your time more effectively and getting a little giddy at the thought of taking bookkeeping off your to-do list, then it’s probably a good time to consider finding a bookkeeping firm that can help you and your business succeed.
+But if you’re thinking about how you might be using your time more effectively and getting a little giddy at the thought of taking bookkeeping off your to-do list, then it’s probably a good time to consider finding a bookkeeper that can help you and your business succeed.